rsyslog/rsyslog/source/development/dev_oplugins.rst

 interface, it is a core that was build before batching support was available.
 So the absence of a query interface indicates that the transactional interface is not available.
-One might now be tempted to think there is no need to do the actual check, but is is recommended to ask the rsyslog engine explicitly if the transactional interface is present and will be honored.
+One might now be tempted to think there is no need to do the actual check, but it is recommended to ask the rsyslog engine explicitly if the transactional interface is present and will be honored.
 This enables us to create versions in the future which have, for whatever reason we do not yet know, no support